 Bring your folkloric and mythical imagination; your critical sociological mind; your loving remembrance of what it felt like to encounter fantastical storytelling as a child, teen, or young adult; and your passion for great tales from all communities.

-– Reading of excerpts from Diversity in Youth Literature: Opening Doors Through Reading, by Jaime Campbell Naidoo & Sarah Park Dahlen.
+– Reading Diversity in Youth Literature: Opening Doors Through Reading, by Jaime Campbell Naidoo & Sarah Park Dahlen.

 – 3 short, 3-5 double-spaced page papers, each analyzing 2 of these required novels which we will review & discuss during the semester: